yanivfl/AKKA-messaging-service/README.md

 all comminacation between actors in our project is done by Messages, they are all Serializable and have final fields.

+#### Users:
+##### UserInfo:
+for every user, the manager saves a UserInfo containing the following information:
+1. List<String> groups: list of groups user is in.
+2. ActorRef actor: ActorRef of this user.

+##### Additional Information:
+ on request /group leave <groupname>, it is writtin: "same as above"... we understood this as also to broadcast the same message. this is why, the onGroupLeaveMessage(GroupLeaveMessage leaveMsg) is implemented using switch case, and ADMIN will broadcast admin, coadmin and user message. coadmin will broadcast coadmon and user message. user will broadcast user message. this is what we understood that is requested, to change this is easy and requires an if statement in every case.

 ## How to run